hsnuscars/redux-easy-forms/api.md

 #### setPristine(fieldKey, [formKey])
 Set a single field, or several fields, as 'pristine' per their current values.
-Both 'touched' and 'dirty' are reset; from here on, 'dirty' and 'unset()' will be referencing the current values.
+Both 'touched' and 'dirty' are reset; from here on, 'dirty' and 'reset()' will be referencing the current values.

 **Example**: <code>f.setPristine( 'email' ), or f.setPristine( [ 'email', 'password' ] )</code>